-However, the ISP forecasts that the remaining coal fleet will close two to three times faster than those announcements.
-In the most likely Step Change scenario, about 90% of the current 21 gigawatts (GW) of coal capacity would retire by 2034-35, and all before 2040.
+However, to meet government policy objectives, the ISP forecasts that the remaining coal fleet will close two to three times faster than those announcements.
+In Step Change, the most likely scenario, about 90% of the current 21 gigawatts (GW) of coal capacity would retire by 2034-35, and all before 2040.
 Even in Progressive Change, only 4 GW of coal generation would remain in 2034-35.

-Coal retirements may occur even faster than these forecasts.
+Coal retirements are occurring faster than announced dates, and may occur even faster than these forecasts.
 Ownership has become less attractive, with higher operating costs, reduced fuel security, high maintenance costs and greater competition from renewable energy in the wholesale market.
-Coal owners are only required to give three and a half years' notice of a closure, which gives very little time for the NEM to react.
-Replacement capacity must be put in place well in advance.
+Coal power station owners are only required to give three and a half years' notice of a closure, which gives very little time for the NEM to react.
+Replacement capacity is needed in advance of these closures to ensure reliability is not compromised for energy consumers.
+A new orderly exit mechanism is being designed under the guidance of energy ministers to act as a backup while investment in clean technologies and transmission networks continue as fast as possible.